dingmingxin/lua-orm/README.md

 local obj_a = orm.create('class_a')
 ```

-you need make lua first and can see more examples in test_typedef.lua
+you need make lua first and can see more examples in test.lua.

-if you want create your own typedef, you can see typedef.lua and test.lua
+if you want create your own typedef syntax, you can see typedef.lua.